ImanolTorres84/CST438Project/README.md

 ## Warnings

-- If you commit directly to master and break stuff you will be tried or your crimes.
+- If you commit directly to master and break stuff you will be tried for your crimes.
 - Master branch should be STABLE.
 Anyone can clone and have it working, dev can be broken.
 - Do not commit files that are side effects of compilation.
 The .gitignore should be respected.